 - Oil the new piston you want to install with transmission fluid or any light oil

-- Insert and push the piston into the caliper.
+- Insert the piston into the caliper and push it in.
 Do not forget the dust cover

 Step 3: Reinstall the Caliper

-- Reinstall the slider pins, shims, pads, and springs with the new ones on the rebuild kit
+- Reinstall the slider pins, shims, pads, and springs with the new ones from the rebuild kit

 - Reinstall the brake lines